Introduction to investing • Lesson 6 of 10

 Your capital is at risk.
 Other fees apply.

-Studies into the psychology of investing highlight that, alongside an element of common sense, there are more obscure biases that need to be understood.
-Regardless of the amount of money at stake, it’s important to be aware of how psychology and emotional investing can impact your returns, as well as any responses to market changes.
+Studies into the psychology of investing highlight that there are obscure biases which can influence your decision making and which need to be understood.
+Regardless of the amount of money at stake, it’s important to be aware of how psychology and emotional investing can impact your returns, as well as how you respond to market events.
 Discover what emotional investing is and how to avoid it.

 Understanding the Psychology of Investing